Email Marketing

 Optimize Your Email Signature for Mobile Devices

-About 41% of emails are opened using mobile devices, and 39% via desktop.
+According to a recent report, about 64% of emails are checked using mobile devices and 36% via desktop.

 What does this mean?